-Lisa, Sylvia, Tom and Karen use their creative talents and the professional expertise of the Advisory Board to educate the community while enlightening others to become their own health advocates.
+Lisa, Sylvia, Beverly, Bob, Tom and Karen use their creative talents and the professional expertise of the Advisory Board to educate the community while enlightening others to become their own health advocates.
 Their vision, along with other community volunteers and experts have made it possible to open an independent Breast Cancer Resource Center in Ventura County to assist those who struggle from the emotional and social impact of breast cancer.

 Two Executive Board members are breast cancer thrivers contributing to the Ribbons cause by using their areas of expertise applying their unique skills, talents, and interests towards helping the Ribbons of Life Breast Cancer Foundation (“RoL”) live out its mission.
 They know firsthand how breast cancer can impact a woman’s life and the life of her family, friends and surrounding community.